 “The teams at SpeciCare and at Lena are in complete agreement that the patient should control his or her tumor tissue for further study to provide patient-centered custom therapies, when standard of care options have failed or are inadequate.
 By combining resources to save the tissue and then grow it so that the specimen is large enough to do this testing, we are working together to achieve this critical step"

 Meet Our Intern: Andrew

-Lena Biosciences technologies and intellectual property assets have been recognized through prestigious grant awards totaling over $2.5 M in funding provided by the National Institutes of Health, the National Science Foundation, and the commercialization support grants awarded by the Georgia Research Alliance (Venture Lab).
+Lena Biosciences' technology and intellectual property assets have been recognized through prestigious grant awards, totaling over $2.5 M in funding provided by the National Institutes of Health, National Science Foundation, and the commercialization support grants awarded by the Georgia Research Alliance (Venture Lab).

 Lena Bio's first small business innovation research two-year grant was awarded by the NIH in 2009.
 This led to development of a microperfused tissue platform in a 6-well throughput, shown in Fig. 1 below, and a microperfused multi-electrode array recording chamber for brain slices and 3D cultures, exhibited in Fig. 2 below.
 These were the predecessors to our present-day organ-on-a-chip.